Flag of the European Union EU Clinical Trials Register Help

 Dosage and administration details

-40 ug/kg/day was orally administered once daily in the morning for 24 weeks.
+40 mcg/kg/day was orally administered once daily in the morning for 24 weeks.
 For young children or in case of difficulties swallowing the capsules, capsules could be opened and the content sprinkled on soft foods.

 Arm title